Data breaches keep on coming. Here’s what you can do to stay ahead of the hackers.

-ks, and a thriving digital Dark Web marketplace in which to sell stolen data to fraudsters and other cyber-criminals.
+A sophisticated underground economy offers hackers all the tools and expertise they need to launch attacks, and a thriving digital Dark Web marketplace in which to sell stolen data to fraudsters and other cyber-criminals.
 Many do not even need technical skills to get started, they simply rent hacking kits as a service, point and click.

 This is what businesses are up against.
 As long as there’s money to be made, there’ll be a steady stream of cyber-criminals knocking at their door, testing their systems and trying to get in.
-The latest two to suffer major breaches of customer data are the popular online merchandise store CafePress and the e-commerce firm StockX.
+The latest two to suffer major leaks of customer data are the popular online merchandise store CafePress and the e-commerce firm StockX.

 We know by now that even the most secure business in the world can be hacked, as long as the attacker is determined enough.
 Instead, it’s how the business responds to an attack that matters.
 Unfortunately, these two firms have been heavily criticized for various deficiencies including:

-- Failing to come to clean straight away about the breach.
+- Failing to come to clean straight away about the leak.
 In the case of CafePress, its 23 million affected users don’t appear to have been formally notified at all.
 Instead, they were urged to change their log-ins as part of an ‘updated’ password policy.
 StockX also sent out a general password reset for its customers, although a week later it did finally reveal what had happened.

 What could hackers do with my password?

 Stolen identity data can be used to impersonate victims online in identity fraud attempts, or in phishing attacks designed to grab even more sensitive data from the victim.